frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On July 30,2023
+- It is increasingly evident that with this understanding of time dimension, there is possible for a dataphysics approach to uncover the mystery of time!

 On March 1, 2023
 - Today marks five years annversary of TASoft LLC!
 With luck and hard working, we can now celebrate the success of time series forecasting theory!
 For TASoft LLC, it is a milestone and has a bright future ahead!
 For the world, it is a birth of new branch of science and provides an opportunity to understand/unlock the mystery of time!